 Famous Landmarks in Great Britain

-Though Britain is a relatively small country, it has a lot of natural and historical landmarks to visit.
+Though Britain is a relatively small country, it has a lot of natural and historical monuments to visit.
 But we are going to name just three.

-The tower is an important cultural symbol of the British and recognized all over the world.
+The tower is an important cultural symbol of the British and recognized all over.
 It was listed as a World Heritage Site by UNESCO in 1987.

 The Palace of Westminster, or the Houses of Parliament, is the meeting place for both British parliamentary houses – the House of Lords and the House of Commons.
 The palace is strategically located on the northern banks of the Thames River in the City of Westminster borough.
 It is believed that this site may have been a royal residence during the reign of Canute the Great from 10sle16 and 1035.